DHHZ19/cleaningServicesProj/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, EJS
+**Tech used:** HTML, CSS, JavaScript, EJS, Node

-I've built this project from
+I've built this project from scratch using HTML of the structure of the page and CSS for the styling.
+EJS and Node to build the backend and review protion of the page allowing the user to add reviews.
+So that when other users land on the page and are considering my clients services they can make a good decstion from the reviews!

 ## Optimizations
 *(optional)*